MatthewDLudwig/NimiqWrapper/README.md

 ## Licensing
 NimiqWrapper is licensed under the Apache 2.0 license.
 This license was chosen in order to restrict developers as little as possible and anything made using NimiqWrapper has no obligations to release source code, include the Apache 2.0 license, or pay me (the creator of NimiqWrapper) any money.

-Any modifications made to either of the 3 classes provided with NimiqWrapper won't require that the modified source be released, however I would appreciate if it would be.
+Any modifications made to either of the classes provided with NimiqWrapper won't require that the modified source be released, however I would appreciate if it would be.
 Better yet, please submit pull requests for any modifications made that would benefit the community.

-If you'd still like to throw some money my way, I accept donations in the following ways:
+If you'd like to throw some money my way, I accept donations in the following ways:
  * Send NIM to:
-   * NQ35 6LER H8L4 1XM3 4YPB S502 SUV5 634A J7HR
- * Send ETH or tokens to:
-   * 0x844a2Fcbc127980b158a04c054A22545a6f44c50
+   * NQ02 DT0F 2QLS X034 097D EJKF YUUJ X53X 2NQX